wangsimni/Woody/README.md

 Woody
 =====

-second project for Django. in the way of developing with Victor.
+Second project for Django.
+Being developed by Victor.